lechium/Breezy/README.md

 In the future I would like to make it possible to add support without manually modifying these files, haven't gotten that far yet!

+## Exporting files using AirDrop

-## AirDropHelper
+### AirDropHelper

-There is a new addition to the latest version of Breezy [here](../master/AirDropHelper) AirDropHelper This will allow you to add AirDrop support to your application (OR any application you tweak) with a 2-3 lines of code
+AirDropHelper is a headerless application uses a URL scheme (airdropper://) to receive files from any other application / tweak or command line utility on the device and will handle presenting the standard AirDrop sharing UI

 ### Calling from an application (whether original or tweaked)